Al Bastakiya: Where the Heritage of Dubai Sleeps

 When was Al Bastakiya built?

-Some decades ago, a larger cluster of buildings extended from where the Dubai museum is today to the present-day entrance of the Bastakiya.
+Some decades ago, a larger cluster of buildings extended from where the Dubai Museum is today to the present-day entrance of the Bastakiya.
 Some sets were demolished during the 1980s to build office buildings today.
 That was before tourism became a thing in Dubai.
 Nobody was interested in preserving many dilapidated houses on the verge of collapsing.

 Another distinctive mark of these houses is the dark brown wooden doors braced with bronze handles.

-Things To Do In Al Bastakiya Dubai
+Things To Do In Al Bastakiya, Dubai

-The building housing the majlis gallery was the house of Mira Abdulla Amiri.
-Established in the 1960s, it was the first-ever art gallery in Dubai.
+The building housing the Majlis Gallery was the house of Mira Abdulla Amiri.
+Established in the 1960s, it was the first ever art gallery in Dubai.
 Before becoming an art gallery, it was a guest house to host essential guests from neighboring regions like Oman and Bahrain.
-Instead of using the walls to hang the artworks, the walls of the majlis gallery itself are canvases.
+Instead of using the walls to hang the artworks, the walls of the Majlis gallery itself are canvases.
 They have the contributions of a variety of artists over many decades.

 Majlis Gallery